Amaimersion/yandex-disk-telegram-bot/README.md

 ```

 Keep in mind that database have encrypted data in some tables.
 It is means that you should use exact a same `FLASK_SECRET_KEY` environment variable that was used at the moment of database backup.
 You will be not able to fully interact with database if you will use different `FLASK_SECRET_KEY`.
 So, usually you will also want to backup your `.env.production` file in order to keep your secrets.

+### Logs

+Use `docker-compose logs`.
+If you want to write logs in file, do not change docker-compose config.
+Instead, redirect output of command to file.

 ### Resources